 The University of Central Florida is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award degrees at the associate, baccalaureate, master's, specialist and doctoral levels.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call (404) 679-4500 for questions about the accreditation of the University of Central Florida.

 Please note the commission’s expectation that contact occur only if there is evidence to support significant non-compliance with a requirement or standard.
 For other information about UCF’s SACSCOC accreditation, please contact the university’s SACSCOC liaison in UCF’s Office of Academic Affairs.

-For the purposes of this catalog, "accredited institutions" means those institutions accredited by one of the six U.S. regional associations.
-The six regional associations are:
+For the purposes of this catalog, "accredited institutions" means those institutions accredited by one of the seven U.S. regional associations.
+The seven regional associations are:

 - Commission on Institutions of Higher Education, New England Association of Schools and Colleges